ssb-security/privacy_in_AI/README.md

 ## Executive Summary

 As AI adoption accelerates globally, three major regulatory frameworks have emerged in the EU, US, and Canada to govern how AI systems collect, process, and use personal data.
-This analysis performs a structured comparison across three categories — transparency & explainability, data protection, and automated decision-making — to surface gaps in Canada's Artificial Intelligence and Data Act (AIDA).
+This analysis performs a structured comparison across three categories: transparency & explainability, data protection, and automated decision-making, to surface gaps in Canada's Artificial Intelligence and Data Act (AIDA).

 **Core finding:** The US AI Bill of Rights is the most comprehensive of the three.
 The EU AI Act has a refined risk-classification approach but leaves gaps in interpretability and data protection.
 Canada's AIDA, while a significant first step as the country's inaugural AI legislation, has the most significant gaps across all three categories.